aarontabuchi/prettywiki/README.md

 - Search results have search/magnifying glass icon
 - On mobile:
   - Search input is not in focus on page load
-  - Clicking into search input makes the search go full screen, hiding the logo to make room for the on-screen keyboard
+  - Clicking into search input makes the search go full screen (hides the logo to make room for the on-screen keyboard)

 ## Learnings
 ### Project Scope and Planning
 This project really taught me the importance of project scoping and planning.
 My initial plan was to just make the Wiki article page look like Medium and to have a Google styled search page.
 Only later on did I decide to copy all the functionality of Google search, and I was adding each function in piecewise, instead of considering how they would integrate together.

-I wanted the arrow keys to work with the search results, so I added that function in after I already had a CSS hover state added to show which search result was hovered by the mouse cursor.
-This caused a visual bug that if a user selected a search result with the arrow keys and then moved the mouse cursor over a different search result, it would show the two different search results in the selected/hover state.
-To fix this I needed to have both the mouse and the arrow keys control the same "selected" state so that there would never appear to be two search results selected at the same time.
+I wanted the arrow-keys to work with the search results, so I added that function in after I already had a CSS hover state added to show which search result was hovered by the mouse cursor.
+This caused a visual bug that if a user selected a search result with the arrow-keys and then moved the mouse cursor over a different search result, it would show the two different search results in the selected/hover state.
+To fix this I needed to have both the mouse and the arrow-keys control the same "selected" state so that there would never appear to be two search results selected at the same time.

 Fixing that issue caused a different bug.
-I was using the "selected" state to update the search input, but it should update for the arrow keys and not for the mouse cursor (because that is how Google does it (and it is a better user experience), otherwise I would have just left it).
-To fix this I needed to have a separate state for just the arrow keys, and another state for visually updating the selected search result.
+I was using the "selected" state to update the search input, but it should update for the arrow-keys and not for the mouse cursor (because that is how Google does it (and it is a better user experience), otherwise I would have just left it).
+To fix this I needed to have a separate state for just the arrow-keys, and another state for visually updating the selected search result.

 These multiple issues could have been avoided by properly scoping the project from the beginning, and also teaches me how a client (me, in this case), adding on additional requirements or deliverables during development can greatly delay the process.